Share New Community Gardens on FacebookShare New Community Gardens on TwitterShare New Community Gardens on LinkedinEmail New Community Gardens link

 A new community garden is proposed for Golfview Park.

 A new community garden is proposed for Golfview Park.
 If approved, it will be built and ready to plant for Spring 2025.
-Share your thoughts between February 10 and 28, 2025.
+Our survey's are now closed.
+Thank you for sharing your thoughts between February 10 and 28, 2025.

 Next steps

 We will use your feedback to help determine if the proposed garden will benefit park users and the neighbourhood.
-Once we’ve made a decision, we will follow up with you to let you know our final results.
+Once the decision has been finalized, we will follow up with you to let you know our final results.

 Pollinator habitat proposed near Preservation Park.

 In addition, community members have requested a small pollinator habitat be started near Preservation Park off Southcreek Trail.
-We want to know what you think about this proposal and if you’re interested in participating if the project is approved.
+Thank you for sharing your thoughts on this proposal and showing interested in participating once the project is approved.
+Our survey is now closed.

 About Guelph’s Community Gardens